dimi309/small3d/README.md

 ## Referenced libraries

-All small3d dependencies, apart from the Vulkan SDK, are distributed together with its source code.
+All small3d dependencies are distributed together with its source code.
 They can be built by executing a single script (see "Building", above).

-- Vulkan SDK, or glew if building with OpenGL for PC
+- glew if building for PC
 - glfw
 - glm
 - png